Amorphous phosphates

 (Struvite)

+observed in a specimen with a pH of 6,5.
 The primary factor to the triple phosphate crystals formation is the ammonia concentration.
 Alkalanisation of a urine specimen with ammonia generates triple phosphates while alkalanisation with sodium hydroxide does not.
 A normal freshly voided specimen contains little free ammonia; this substance is mainly generated by urea splitting bacteria.
 Triple phosphates are usualy associated with bacterial growth.
 With a first-morning fresh specimen, triple phosphates can indicate urinary tract infection.
 Otherwise, triple phosphates are of little clinical value